After that fulfilling afternoon, we rode a tram from Malostranska Metro Station across the river to Wenceslas Square so we could explore the area.

 Befriending us, Ruslik invited us to have lunch with him.
 We agreed.
 He escorted us to his Mercedes sedan, drove us to Vinohrady, and took us to Kozlovna Tylak (Goat House).
 Its logo is a sturdy goat, and its big windows have whimsical hoof prints etched on them.

 It is situated on a road named Belehradska, which has tram rails.
 It was the first highway to Linz, Austria.
 (Linzer Tart cookies are named for the City of Linz, and the recipe originated in 1619!)
 However, the road is named for Belgrade: the capital of Serbia.
 Roads in Vinohrady are named for global places.
-Coincidentally, the area is populated with expats and immigrants.
+Coincidentally, the area is populated with immigrants and expats.

 The spacious restaurant was modern and sleek, and it served us excellent barbecued Wild Boar ribs and mugs of frothy dark beer.
 (Ruslik drank water because he was driving).
 The food was literally “finger-licking good”!
 Boar is less fatty than domesticated pigs, so it has a meatier taste.